corda/corda/docs/source/corda-configuration-file.rst

     .. note:: Longer term these keys will be managed in secure hardware devices.

-:database: Database configuration:

-        :transactionIsolationLevel: Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the "TRANSACTION_" prefix.
-Defaults to REPEATABLE_READ.
-        :exportHibernateJMXStatistics: Whether to export Hibernate JMX statistics (caution: expensive run-time overhead)

-:dataSourceProperties: This section is used to configure the jdbc connection and database driver used for the nodes persistence.
-    Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
-This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.
+.. _database_properties_ref:

 :database:  This section is used to configure JDBC and Hibernate related properties:

     :transactionIsolationLevel: Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the "TRANSACTION_" prefix.
 Defaults to REPEATABLE_READ.

     :exportHibernateJMXStatistics: Whether to export Hibernate JMX statistics (caution: expensive run-time overhead)

     :runMigration: Boolean on whether to run the database migration scripts.
 Defaults to true.

     :schema: (optional) some database providers require a schema name when generating DDL and SQL statements.
-             (the value is passed to Hibernate property 'hibernate.hbm2ddl.auto').
+                 (the value is passed to Hibernate property 'hibernate.default_schema').

+:dataSourceProperties: This section is used to configure the jdbc connection and database driver used for the nodes persistence.
+    Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
+This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.

 :messagingServerAddress: The address of the ArtemisMQ broker instance.
 If not provided the node will run one locally.